great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 2. Complete the sign-up form and then click **Submit**.

-3. When you receive your email response from Great Expectations (GX), schedule a time to meet with a GX representative.
+3. If you're invited to view a GX Cloud demonstration, click **Schedule a time to connect here** in the confirmation email to schedule a time to meet with a Great Expectations (GX) representative.
 After your meeting you'll be sent an email invitation to join your GX Cloud organization.

-4. In your GX Cloud email invitation, click **click here**.
+4. In your GX Cloud email invitation, click **click here** to set your password and sign in.

 5. Enter your email address and password, and then click **Continue to GX Cloud**.
 Alternatively, click **Log in with Google** and use your Google credentials to access GX Cloud.